-- 1. Create a top-level SmartDesign component (analogous to the breadboard). - 2.
-Configure/Instantiate components on the top-level SmartDesign. - 3.
-Make the connections (analogous to making wire connections to the different components). - 4.
-Add top-level ports. - 5.
-Invoke a DRC on the design. - 6.
-Generate the top-level component.
+- 1. Create a top-level SmartDesign component (analogous to the canvas). - 2.
+Add top-level ports. - 3.
+Configure/Instantiate components on the top-level SmartDesign. - 4.
+Make the connections (analogous to making wire connections to the different components). - 5.
+Invoke a DRC on the design. - Generate the top-level component.